 When is Calibration Not Required?

-- It is not critical in your process ( just to display a certain reading for a purpose of functionality check).
+- It is not critical in your process ( just to display a certain reading for the purpose of functionality check).

-- As an accessories only to support a main instrument.
-For example a coil of wire used to amplify a current.
-Current is measured but the amplification is not that critical, used as an accessory only to amplify a measured current.
+- As an accessory only to support the main instrument.
+For example, a coil of wire is used to amplify current.
+Current is measured, but the amplification is not that critical, used as an accessory only to amplify a measured current.

 - If the instruments are verified regularly or continuously monitored by a calibrated instrument that is documented in a measurement assurance process.
 For example, a room thermometer that is verified by a calibrated thermometer regularly.

-- If the instrument is a part of a system or integrated in a system where the system is calibrated as a whole.
-For example a thermocouple that is permanently connected to the oven (some thermocouples are detached after usage then transfered to other units).
+- If the instrument is a part of a system or integrated into a system where the system is calibrated as a whole.
+For example, a thermocouple that is permanently connected to the oven (some thermocouples are detached after usage and then transferred to other units).

 Please visit this link for more details regarding this topic.

 Every measuring instrument needs calibration and every calibrated instrument needs to be re-calibrated.
 This means that there is a due date for a re-calibration period that we need to establish.

 This recalibration period is a scheduled calibration that is based on the calibration interval that we set.
 Before we send our instruments for calibration, we need to set in advance our initial interval or our final fixed interval.
 This will be communicated with the calibration lab.

 These initial calibration intervals may be based on the following aspects: